Endocrinology, Diabetes, & Metabolism Fellowship

-Gain experience caring for transgender and gender non-conforming patients.
+- Gain experience caring for transgender and gender non-conforming patients.
 Learn about cross-sex hormone therapy and other issues in transgender care

-> - Participation in the inpatient and outpatient care of patients with metabolic bone disease, parathyroid disorders and kidney stones
+- Participation in the inpatient and outpatient care of patients with metabolic bone disease, parathyroid disorders and kidney stones

-> - Learning about the laboratory, radiologic, and histologic diagnoses of metabolic bone disease, and the current concepts of therapy of these disorders
+- Learning the laboratory, radiologic, and histologic diagnoses of metabolic bone disease, and the current concepts of therapy of these disorders

-> - Opportunities to participate in clinical research
+- Opportunities to participate in clinical research